 - 1. The provider must demonstrate readiness to provide services and comprehension of Medicaid regulations, home and community-based waiver services regulations, and pertinent service Conditions of Participations through documents describing provider operations.

-- 2. The provider must submit, in a format provided by Senior and Disabilities Services,
+- 2. The provider must submit on forms provided by Senior and Disabilities Services

 - a. an application for certification or recertification; and

 - b. if requesting an exception under 7 AAC 130.220 (j), an application to provide both care coordination and other home and community-based waiver services.

-- 3. In addition to the required application forms, the provider must submit, depending on the services the provider elects to offer and as directed by Senior and Disabilities Services,
+- 3. The provider must prepare in written form and implement the following policies and procedures that must be submitted for review when requested by Senior and Disabilities Services:

-- a. policies and procedures that address the following:
+- a. background checks;

-- i. admissions to provider services;
+- b. complaint management;

-- ii. background;
+- c. confidentiality of protected health information, including a Notice of Privacy Practices;

-- iii. complaint management;
+- d. conflicts of interest;

-- iv. confidentiality of protected health information, including a Notice of Privacy Practices;
+- e. critical incident reporting;

-- v. conflicts of interest
+- f. emergency response training;

-- vi. critical incident reporting;
+- g. evaluation of employees;

-- vii. emergency response planning;
+- h. financial accountability;

-- viii. evaluation of employees;
+- i. independence and inclusion;

-- ix. financial accountability;
+- j. medication management (not required of providers licensed under 7 AAC 75.010 75.140);

-- x. medication management;
+- k. person-centered practice;

-- xi. quality improvement;
+- 1. quality improvement;

-- xii. restrictive interventions;
+- m. restrictive interventions;

-- xiii. termination of provider services;
+- n. termination of provider services; and

-- xiv. training;
+- o. training;

-- b. the following documents - i.
+- 4. In addition to the required application forms, the provider must submit - a. the following documents: - i.
 State of Alaska business license; - ii.
-Certificate of Insurance or similar documentation of insurance coverage; - iii. licenses for assisted living homes and foster homes; - iv. building or use permits for site-based services, if required by state or local laws; - v. vehicle permit for hire, if required by state or local laws; - vi. vehicle registration; - vii. food service permit; and - viii. verification that agency staff have attended and completed SDS training on critical incident reporting and settings requirements; - c. personnel information, including - i. organization chart, including names of individuals filling each position; - ii. list of names of board members - iii. list of names of individuals with an ownership interest in the provider; - iii. list of names of personnel; and - iv. list of volunteers and contractors who work on-site and have unsupervised access to recipients or to protected health information; - d. other information regarding requirements specified in the service Conditions of Participation; - e. a quality improvement report for renewal of certification; and - f. a provider self-assessment of settings where home and community-based waiver services are provided, when required and in a format provided by SDS. - 3.
-The provider must implement and abide by all policies and procedures that were submitted for the purposes of gaining certification. - 4.
+Certificate of Insurance or similar documentation of coverage, as required under section C.1. - iii. licenses for assisted living homes and foster homes; - iv. building or use permits for site-based services, if required by state or local laws; - v. vehicle permit for hire, if required by state or local laws; - vi. vehicle registration; - vii. food service permit; and - viii. verification that agency staff have attended and completed SDS training on critical incident reporting and settings requirements; - b. the following personnel information: - i. organization chart, including the names of individuals filling each position; - ii. list of names of board members; - iii. names of individuals with an ownership interest in the provider agency; - iv. list of names of personnel and position for individuals not listed on the organization chart; and - v. list of volunteers and contractors who work on-site and have unsupervised access to recipients or to protected health information; - c. other information regarding requirements specified in the service Conditions of Participation; - d. a quality improvement report for renewal of certification. - 4.
+The provider must implement and abide by all policies and procedures that were submitted for the purposes of gaining certification. - 5.
 The provider must grant to Senior and Disabilities Services, for certification and oversight purposes, access to all service locations and to locations where the provider proposes to render services.